 Mayfield was charged with committing a hate crime by committing a criminal threat (Penal Code §§ 422.7(a)), 422.75) and petty theft.
 In addition, the crime alleged that he had two prior strike convictions, two prior serious felony convictions and two prison priors.
 All told, he faced a third strike sentence of 25 years to life, plus 13 years.

-During the pendency of the case, the judge indicated it would be inclined to strike one of defendant’s prior strikes under People v.
+During the pendency of the case, the judge indicated he would be inclined to strike one of defendant’s prior strikes under People v.
 Superior Court (Romero) (1996) 13 Cal.4th 497 and sentence him to five years in state prison.
 The prosecution vehemently opposed this, explaining that Mayfield had been convicted of 18 crimes in 20 years.
 This was remarkable considering how much of those 20 years he spent in custody.

 The prosecution also described how Mayfield had consistently violated the terms of his probation and parole.
 In addition, Mayfield had four pending misdemeanor cases pending against him at the time.
 One of the crimes was for punching another inmate without provocation.
 After he did this, he boasted to a security guard that he would continue to do so unless he was separated from other inmates.